mbernste/mbernste.github.io/_posts/2021-11-28-determinants.md

 where $\boldsymbol{A}_{-1, -i}$ denotes the matrix formed by deleting the first row and $i$th column of $\boldsymbol{A}$.

 If you're like me, this equation is very opaque.
-How on earth does this equation calculate the volumne of an $m$-dimensional parallelapiped?
+How on earth does this equation calculate the volumne of an $m$-dimensional parallelepided?
 Moreover, why is it recursive?

 In this post, I am going to attempt to demystify this definition.
 To do so, we will begin with a set of axioms that seek to capture the notion of "volume" in an $m$-dimensional space.
 From this axiomization, we derive the equation for the determinant above!